6 DAYS FROM $2,499

 Carnival’s pageantry, a cog rail train to Corcovado, and a churrascaria dinner

 We’ll discover the costumes and pageantry of Carnival today when we venture behind the scenes to the warehouse of one of Rio’s top samba schools.
-Cultural Discovery: Here, we’ll learn about the history and culture of Brazilian Carnival, and perhaps try on a few costumes ourselves.
+Cultural Discovery: Here, we’ll learn about the history and culture of Brazilian Carnival.

 Set off on a scenic ride aboard a cog rail train through the Tijuca Forest to the top of Corcovado Mountain, site of the huge Christ the Redeemer statue — one of the New Seven Wonders of the World — for the best views of Rio.
 Your tour ends in Ipanema, the famous neighborhood and beach that's been memorialized in pop culture over the decades.
 The rest of the day is at leisure to explore Rio at your own pace.

 Tonight, reminisce about your experiences in South America with a Farewell Dinner at a local Brazilian churrascaria (steakhouse).

 A morning at leisure in colorful Copacabana, and exploring Rio's architecture

 Spend the morning at leisure enjoying the hotel’s unbeatable location in the heart of Copacabana Beach.
 We’ll enjoy our last views of Rio during an afternoon tour that showcases this city’s colonial side, beginning with the old buildings found downtown, as well as Rio’s Metropolitan Cathedral of Saint Sebastian, a modernist masterpiece reminiscent of Mayan pyramids.
 Afterward, we’ll arrive at the airport for our return flights home.